mus-format/mus-go/README.md

 func main() {
    var (
     // The first type parameter of the NewArraySer function represents the array
-    // type, and the second - the type of the array’s elements.
+    // type, the second represents the type of the array’s elements.
     //
     // As for the function parameters, varint.Int specifies the serializer for
     // the array’s elements.